gluster/glusterdocs/docs/Install-Guide/Overview.md

   Gluster servers into the mix, some people have seen better performance with us than other solutions due to the scale out nature of the technology
-- Gluster does not support so called “structured data”, meaning live, SQL databases.
-Of course, using Gluster to backup and restore the database would be fine
 - Gluster is traditionally better when using file sizes of at least 16KB (with a sweet spot around 128KB or so).